 The Council oversees the activities of the organization and strives to meet the mission of the organization.
 Per COA Bylaws, the mission is to exchange and disseminate information among members as to the improvements and advancements in the field of medicine and surgery; encourage mutual understanding and cooperation between members and agencies of the local, state and federal government dealing with health and welfare; support the growth and development of osteopathic schools of medicine, its organizations at national, state and local levels, its hospitals and colleges; and maintain and promote the highest moral and ethical standards in the practice of osteopathic medicine.

 Each year, COA presents two awards to recognize individuals who have shown outstanding accomplishments in personal, scientific, community and professional affairs.
 Recipients promote the art and science of osteopathic medicine, embody the values of the profession through leadership and service to the public and the profession, and bring a sense of pride to the profession.

-J. Todd Weihl, DO, a COA past president, will receive the James F. Sosnowski, DO, Distinguished Service Award and Deborah Woods will receive the William I. Linder, DO, Advocate Award at the Annual Meeting & Dinner, March 13.
+Henry L. Wehrum, DO, will receive the James F. Sosnowski, DO, Distinguished Service Award and Geraldine N. Urse, DO, will receive the William I. Linder, DO, Advocate Award at the Annual Meeting & Dinner, March 24 in Columbus.

 The Executive Council is gearing up for next year.
 A health policy session is set for February 11, which is enough time to submit a resolution for the OOA House of Delegates by the March 16 deadline.